 The Group has not sought external assurance for this sustainability report.
 The Company relies on its internal processes to verify the accuracy of the ESG performance data and information presented in this Report.
-No restatements were made from the previous report.
+No restatements were made from the previous report, except for the following: